 Animate Artists courses bring together experienced young musicians in exciting collaborations with other artists and art forms, taking place on a project-by-project basis at weekends and during school holidays.
 These courses normally last for a minimum of 4 days.

-For the first time, and in response to the current challenging circumstances, Animate Artists moves online with an exciting new project for June 2020:
+In response to the current challenging circumstances, Animate Artists moved online for the first time with an exciting new project in June 2020.

 What will you do on a typical Animate Artists project?

 - Work closely with a team of typically 20 – 25 other Animate Artist musicians and other young artists to create a brand new piece of performance art